iWriteGigs

 Question #1

-A Males live in large groups and compete for solitary females.
+A Females live in small groups and compete for access to solitary males.

 B Males live alone and use a system of smells and calls to warn other males away.